Get your visibility convert

 Stick to your KPI

 The definition of a “good” app conversion rate depends on a lot of factors: first of all, your business model, the value of the proposition, and the local specifics.
-You can get the sought-for data using various tools, Facebook SDK for example.
+You can get the sought-for data using various tools, Facebook SDK for IOS or Android for example.

 Here are some of the key performance indicators from the point of view of the App Store algorithm.

 - The ranking of your app.
 In case the ASO strategy is successful, the app should get higher rankings than before.
 It is extremely important to check which keywords do lead to higher rankings: these should be your priority keywords, not just some common terms in order to attract more real, active users.

 - Number of installs.
 This is the basic indicator that your app is doing well.
 The more people install your app, the more new people will get to see it as a popular app on the Store.